-Committee Members Absent:

-Sandy Stephens read the special announcement regarding electronic participation for meetings due to the current public health issues.

-Amendments were requested for the minutes of the September 18, 2020 meeting.
-A motion to approve will be revisited in the next meeting.
-Motion was made by Hunter Martiniere and seconded by Kelly Mulholland to approve the amended meeting minutes of the September 11, 2020 meeting

-Bill Bensing - Public Service Director, Public Works
+Committee Members Absent: Staff Liaison: Sandy Stephens Sandy Stephens read the special announcement regarding electronic participation meetings due to the current public health issues.
+Approval of Minutes Amendments were requested for the minutes of the September 18, 2020 meeting.
+A motio to approve will be revisited in the next meeting.
+Motion was made by Hunter Martiniere an seconded by Kelly Mullholland to approve the amended meeting minutes of the Septembe 11, 2020 meeting Citizen Comments None Bill Bensing - Public Service Director, Public Works Effective October 1, 2020 rate increases in Sanitation pick-up from \$20.50 a month to

-Effective October 1, 2020 rate increases in Sanitation pick-up from \$20.50 a month to \$27.23, Yard waste bags from \$10.50 to \$12.27 and Yard waste stickers from \$1.75 each to \$2.00.
+\$27.23, Yard waste bags from \$10.50 to \$12.27 and Yard waste stickers from \$1.75 each to